 Because IHT is a tax that’s only charged on your estate after you die, there are many legal possibilities open to you to reduce an IHT bill while you’re still alive.

-With the right estate planning strategy in place, you could even manage to reduce the IHT liability on your estate down to zero, which could be a welcome relief for your loved ones.
+With the right estate planning strategy in place, you could significantly reduce or even remove any IHT liability on your estate, which could be a welcome relief for your loved ones.
 Choosing the right IHT and estate planning options will depend on your personal circumstances, but your Amber River independent financial planner will be able to talk them through and answer any questions you may have.

 Get in touch